jackyjngwn/SingularityWorkshop/index.md

 $ singularity pull --size 256 docker://centos:7
 ```

-NOTE: if you specify a size that is too small, and receive a stream of errors, you can cancel the process with `ctrl+c`.
+*NOTE: if you specify a size that is too small, and receive a stream of errors, you can cancel the process with `ctrl+c`.*

-You can also name the image you pull to something useful
+You can also name the image you pull to something useful:

 ```
 $ singularity pull --size 256 --name c7.img docker://centos:7
 ```

-When you run the pull command you will notice that singularity downloads several `*.tgz` files from dockerhub.
-These are cached by singularity in
+When you run the pull command you will notice that singularity downloads several `*.tgz` files from DockerHub.
+These are cached by singularity in:

 ```
 $ ls -lh ~/.singularity/docker
 ```

 The default storage on a Jetstream instance is correlated with the number of requested cores unless you attach an external volume.
-To make sure you don’t run out of storage, you should either clean up your cache
+To make sure you don’t run out of storage, you should either clean up your cache:

 ```
 $ rm -rf ~/.singularity/docker/*
 ```

-Or have singularity write to /tmp, which is cleaned up after every reboot
+Or have singularity write to /tmp, which is cleaned up after every reboot:

 ```
 SINGULARITY_TMPDIR=/tmp SINGULARITY_CACHEDIR=/tmp singularity --debug pull --size 256 --name ubuntu-tmpdir.img docker://ubuntu:latest